Come and join us in Sarajevo to find out during a 10-day challenge for multidisciplinary teams of young people!

 Calendar:

-4th-18th July: Series of 4 or 5 online seminars at 5pm to learn about accelerators and their applications to human health.
+3rd-17th September: Series of online seminars at 5pm to learn about accelerators and their applications to society.

 Past CBI in the news: